Board of Directors

 Board Member

-Megan Iverson has served as a Henderson House Board Member since 2023.
+Michele Hislop (she/her) has served as a Henderson House Board Member since 2026.

 Beverly (Bev) Knutz